 Get all your ghosts and ghouls in a row with these easy (but a little eerie) projects.
 They’ll help you celebrate all the fun and frights of Halloween, whether or not you’re trick-or-treating.

 - Watch a flick.
 Have a Halloween movie night, but skip the blood and gore in favor of kid-friendly features like The Nightmare Before Christmas, Casper, or Hotel Transylvania.
 Pop some corn, mull some cider, and dim the lights to set the mood.

 - Deck the haunted halls.
-Visit a local haunted house on kids’ day.
-Or make your very own haunted village at home!
+Make your very own haunted village at home!

 - Sink your teeth into the celebration.
 See if you can actually eat a meal while wearing plastic vampire teeth.

 - Dazzle your dress-up.
 Are you ready with a cool costume for the Halloween season?
 If not, time to start brainstorming.
 Be inspired by your child’s favorite characters, or get a group together and go with a theme.
 Try superheroes, zoo animals, fairy-tale heroes, villains, a train, a subway car, or fruits and veggies.